Work90210/CryptoWave/docs/01-overview/stakeholders.md

 ### 3. Business Stakeholders

-TODO: Information about business stakeholders, including business owners, sponsors, product managers, analysts, compliance and legal teams, and executive leadership involvement, is not available in the provided context.
+TODO: Information about business owners, sponsors, product managers, analysts, compliance and legal teams, and executive leadership involvement is not available in the provided context.

 ### 4. External Stakeholders

-TODO: Information about external stakeholders, such as third-party integrators, vendors, partners, regulatory bodies, auditors, and end customer representatives, is not available in the provided context.
+TODO: Information about third-party integrators, vendor and partner relationships, regulatory bodies, auditors, and end customer representatives is not available in the provided context.

 ### 5. Contact Information

-TODO: Information regarding contact points, escalation paths, communication preferences, and meeting schedules for any stakeholder group is not available in the provided context.
+TODO: Information about key contact points, escalation paths, communication preferences, and meeting schedules is not available in the provided context.

 ## SOURCES